Ad

 His fields of research are social psychology, emotions, mental illness, restorative justice and collective violence.
 His current studies concern solidarity-alienation and the emotional/relational world.
 One of his books, Emotions and the Social Bond, concerns part/whole, a unified approach to theory and method in the human sciences.

-A diagnosis of mental 'illness' implies that a person is in no way responsible for the abnormality of functioning and as such is not to blame.
-The concept of 'no blame' is generally thought to be more humane and likely to elicit a much more sympathetic response from others.
+A diagnosis of mental 'illness' implies that a person is in no way responsible for the abnormality of functioning and, as such, is not to blame.
+The concept of 'no blame' is generally considered more humane and likely to elicit a more sympathetic response from others.